Best Warhammer 40k starter set 2026: Armageddon packs $1,137 in value for $299. Compare Leviathan, Combat Patrol, Starter Set & Intro by real savings

 Trying to figure out the best Warhammer 40k starter set to grab now?
-We break down all the options, compare prices and contents, and call out the real values.
+With the new Armageddon launch box dropping for 11th Edition, the overall values look completely different now.
+We break down every option, compare prices and contents, and call out the real deals.

 So, whether you’re getting into the game for the first time or you’re trying to convert a friend with the power of tiny plastic warriors, this breakdown keeps things simple.